ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/service-account-in-kubernetes/the-default-service-account.md

 You'll see a service account named `default`.

-## Create a Namespace and Verify the Default Service Account
+## Step 2: Create a Namespace and Verify the Default Service Account

 Now, let's create a namespace called `dev` and list service accounts in that namespace: